Synixe/Documents/guides/roles/driver.md

 ### Unarmored Transport
 Vehicles that are used for high speed, high capacity, or long-range transportation.
 They should never be expected to be used in combat and are rarely equipped with any defenses.

-*Examples* Prowler, HEMTT, Civilian Vehicles
+*Examples* Prowler, Land Rover, HEMTT, Civilian Vehicles

 ### Armored Transport
 Vehicles that are used for high mobility light combat transportation.
 Usually equipped with some mounted weapon for defense.

-*Examples* HMMWV, Hunter, Strider
+*Examples* HMMWV, Jackal

 ### Mine Resistant Ambush Protected (MRAP)
 Large well-protected vehicles that offer the most safety during combat, at the cost of slower and louder operation that is easier to detect.

-*Examples* RG-31, Titan
+*Examples* RG-31, M-ATV

 ## Vehicle Roles